C2SM/clim-sanity-checker/README.md

 can be overridden by command-line arguments.

 **Run sanity_test.py:**

+**Important:**
+Remove all restart files from the directory that contains the raw model output.
+It can corrupt your statistics.

 The clim-sanity-checker needs disk space in the order of 1 GB.
 It is therefore recommended to run this tool on *scratch* or to pass a working directory with sufficient disk space through the argument *--wrkdir*.